ArchanaRohilla/Supervised_MachineLearning/README.md

 ### Easy Ensemble Classifier
 The accuracy score is 0.93 which means that the model is correct 93% of the time.
 From the imbalanced classification report, the precision is 1 for low-risk(majority class) and 0.09 for high-risk(minority class) loans which is not a good value to rely upon.
 The recall for both high-risk loans and the low-risk loans is very high.
 Although F1 score is 0.16, but it is better than all the above models for the high-risk loans.
 Hence, this model may be used to assess the credit risk bit it is still not a good predictor.

-Out of these two classifiers, in Easy Ensemble Classifier, the recall for both high-risk loans
-	  and the low-risk loans is very high.
-Although F1 score is 0.16, but it is better than all the above models for the high-risk loans.
-Hence, this model may be used to assess the credit risk bit it is still not a good predictor.